 Trainees at SNP: Well prepared and quickly in the thick of things

-James Allaoui talks about how enjoyed his time as a trainee and what he hopes to learn next.
+Javkhara Shodieva talks about how she enjoyed her time as a trainee and what her hopes to learn next.

-Interview with James Allaoui, Junior Consultant Technical Transformation at SNP
+Interview with Javkhara Shodieva, Data-Migration Consultant at SNP

-James talks about his personal experience as a former SNP trainee and about the process and content of the programme.
+Javkhara talks about her personal experiences as a migration consultant and about the process and content of the programme.

-What does the trainee programme look like and how did you get started?
+What does the trainee program look like and how did you get started?

 Do you think a technical degree is an important prerequisite for SNP trainees?

-What happened after bootcamp and how quickly did you gain your first project experience?
+What happened after the training and how quickly did you gain your first project experience?

-How are you doing today in your job as a consultant?
+How are you doing today with your job as a consultant?